One of the common questions beginner cyclists ask is, how many speeds is my bike?

 The triple chainring is rare for mid to top-of-the-line road bikes and is found in 7, 8, or 9-speed drivetrains, giving the cyclist 21, 24, or 27 available gear combinations.

-Common drivetrain gearing setup
+Common bicycle gearing setup

 The table below shows some common drivetrain configurations in road bikes today.